ethereum/consensus-specs/specs/networking/rpc-interface.md

 ## `libp2p` Protocol Names

-A "Protocol Name" in `libp2p` parlance refers to a human-readable identifier `libp2p` uses in order to identify sub-protocols and stream messages of different types over the same connection.
-A client's supported protocol paths are negotiated by the `libp2p` stack at connection time; as such they are not part of individual message bodies.
+A "Protocol ID" in `libp2p` parlance refers to a human-readable identifier `libp2p` uses in order to identify sub-protocols and stream messages of different types over the same connection.
+Peers exchange supported protocol IDs via the `Identify` protocol upon connection.
+When opening a new stream, peers pin a particular protocol ID to it, and the stream remains contextualised thereafter.
+Since messages are sent inside a stream, they do not need to bear the protocol ID.

 ## RPC-Over-`libp2p`